SinoAHpx/ModuleLauncher.NET.Documentation/downloader_utils.md

 ### GetRemoteMinecraftAndToLocalAsync

-It's an extension method on `MinecraftResovler`, accepts a string Minecraft id.
+It's an extension method on `MinecraftResovler`, accepts a string Minecraft ID.
 As method signature said, it gets `RemoteMinecraftEntry` and invoke `ResolveLocalEntryAsync`.

 ```cs
 var minecraft = await mcResolver.GetRemoteMinecraftAndToLocalAsync("id");